SalishSeaCast/tools/docs/Marlin/index.rst

 Marlin -- Salish Sea NEMO svn-hg Maintenance Tool
 *************************************************

-:command:`marlin` is a command line tool for maintenance of the Salish Sea MEOPAR project NEMO-hg-mirror code repository.
+:py:obj:`Marlin` is a command line tool for maintenance of the Salish Sea MEOPAR project NEMO-hg-mirror code repository.
 It's main purpose is to automate the process of incorporating Subversion revisions from the NEMO master repository into our Mercurial repository.

 Yes,
-:command:`marlin` is named for `Nemo's over-protective father`_...
+:py:obj:`Marlin` is named for `Nemo's over-protective father`_...

 .. _Nemo's over-protective father: https://www.google.com/search?q=nemo%27s+father+images